-Much material was provided from McLysaght, Griffiths etc [Note, that is the material from this page] and the aim was to examine the origins of the Connacht McGings.
+Much material was provided from McLysaght, Griffiths etc and the aim was to examine the origins of the Connacht McGings.
 Several origins were suggested in the material provided.

 One suggestion was that the surname originated with the well known Ulster settlement in Mayo of expulsed Catholics fleeing sectarian violence in the late 18th century.
 Two sources were provided to prove this contention, both being from Seanchas Ardmhacha (3/1 and 9/2).
 Only the first of these contained material relating to this exodus (3/1 17ff) and the names listed include no Maginns.
 There were, however, McCanns ("McKen") listed, but this is a distinct surname (MacAnna) and is not related to the Ulster Maginns Another source for the same exodus, B. O'Hara's Mayo, 87, lists McKan families as settling in Crossmolina, Co Mayo but no Maginns.
 I therefore conclude that the Ulster origin here suggested is incorrect.

 In order ot be fully assured of this, however, I should have uncovered some earlier reference to McGing, McGinn etc in Connacht but this proved difficult.
 The main part of the research was taken up with this search, and the following sources were consulted: